 Pantothenic acid is used by the body to turn food into energy and to make and break down fats, but it also plays an important role in protecting the skin.
 In fact, this member of the vitamin B family (it’s vitamin B5) gets a five-star rating for both ingestion and topical application.

 One Chinese study of acne patients between the ages of 10 and 30 showed dramatic improvement of even severe acne on large daily doses of Vitamin B5 and application of a topical B5 cream to affected areas.
 It was said to dramatically reduce the skin’s oil production and even reduced pore-size.
 It’s definitely worth your attention, we think.
+Want to try for yourself?
+Our Facial Cleanser contains pro-vitamin B5, plus it’s soap-free and hypoallergenic.

 Should You Try Nicotinamide for Acne?